gorohoroh/exercise-source-format/suggested-formats/python-course-with-theory-and-exercises/exercises/thermometer/thermometer_instructions.md

 ### 3
 You're doing just fine, and your function can now report comfortable conditions!

 When temperature falls to single digits, it starts to get chilly, doesn't it?
-If temperature is less than 10 degrees but equal or more than 0, make the function print "Fairly cold".
+If temperature is less than 10 degrees but equal or more than 0, make the function return "Fairly cold".

 :::tests
 thermometer_tests_3.py